juliafeec/html5_video_streaming/README.md

 ### Test Locally On Mac
-First you need to install required dependencies `$conda install ffmpeg=3.4` yes
+First you need to install required dependencies

+`$conda install ffmpeg=3.4` yes

+`$ffmpeg` in your terminal
-`$ffmpeg`, make sure it is 3.4 and using conda ffmpeg
+make sure it is 3.4 or 3.4.x and using conda ffmpeg

 Open a new terminal